Skip to main content

 truncate(text, opts)

-Truncate the text to the specified length and return it:
+Truncate the text to the specified width and return the truncated result:

 clipboard(text)